RosettaCommons/documentation/application_documentation/design/anchored-design.md

 Metadata
 ========

-Author: Steven Lewis (smlewi@gmail.com)
+Author: Steven Lewis (smlewi - at - gmail.com)

-Code and documentation by Steven Lewis (smlewi@gmail.com) .
-This document was last updated 1/29/13 by Steven Lewis.
-The PI was Brian Kuhlman, (bkuhlman@email.unc.edu) .
+Code and documentation by Steven Lewis (smlewi - at - gmail.com).
+The PI was Brian Kuhlman, (bkuhlman - at - email.unc.edu) .

 Example runs
 ============